 Whether it’s a high volume Class 1 design like an affordable CF (Compact Fluorescent) light bulb circuit, or a small run Class 3 Mil-spec power supply requiring an FMECA report (Failure Mode Effects and Criticality Analysis report), your components can dictate the success of the board.
 While it’s tempting to choose the latest, fastest microprocessor or the voltage regulator with the most features, you’ll need to consider whether these features will actually help make your board successful.
 For example, these IoT devices come with excellent hardware, but their price tags exceed their practicality.
 Be prudent, you don’t want to end up like the Juicero Juicer.

 Choosing standard components can help lower your expenses.

 Discretion is key when using specialized components, which also means that picking the right ones can pay off in the long term.
 Over time, some specialized components will evolve into standard components.
 This means that it’s important to keep an eye on the market in order to stay competitive.
 In the case of the CF light, the main reason to choose standard parts is affordability.
-Still, specialized components are becoming more and more common in these circuits.
-For example, the CFs tiny ballast coils regulate power using discrete components that generate a high speed switching signal are beginning to be replaced by integrated circuits.
+Still, specialized component selection criteria are becoming more and more common in these circuits.
+For example, the CFs' tiny ballast coils regulate power using discrete components that generate a high-speed switching signal and are beginning to be replaced by integrated circuits.
 These components include features that reduce radio frequency (RF) noise, improve power factor correction (PFC), and can even include dimming functionality.
 This makes for competitively priced products that have superior performance and a faster design time.